talhahasanzia/mvp-samples/README.md

 Sample projects created for MVP implementations.

-See [Android Architecture Blueprints](https://github.com/googlesamples/android-architecture) repo for proper guides reagarding patterns in Android by Google developers.
+See [Android Architecture Blueprints](https://github.com/googlesamples/android-architecture) repo for proper guides regarding patterns in Android by Google developers.

 ## Example implementations for: